shantanu-suman/Portfolio/replit.md

 ## Overview

 This is a full-stack portfolio website built with React and Express.js, featuring a modern dark theme design with smooth animations and responsive layout.
-The application serves as a personal portfolio showcasing projects, skills, education, and leadership experience, with an integrated contact form system.
+The application serves as a personal portfolio for Shantanu Suman showcasing projects, skills, education, and leadership experience, with an integrated contact form system.

 ## User Preferences